‘How to’ of Multilingual Customer Support: Challenges & Best Practices

 - Higher customer satisfaction: People feel heard and respected when they see that you offer to speak in their language.
 This is a guaranteed customer satisfaction boost.

 - Stronger loyalty: When customers know you’re making an effort, they remember it.
+And also, if you are the only one they can reach for support in their own language, they will just stay with you.

 - Competitive advantage: Implementing multilingual support gives you a competitive edge against those who are still stuck on English-only support.